RetrooFan/flip/README.md

 ## How to run it

 1. Just simply run file `RUNME-dev.sh` for development environment, or if you want, `RUNME-prod.sh` for production environment.</br>
-3 containers mentioned above will rise up.</br>
+3 containers mentioned above and a MongoDB container will rise up.</br>

 2. To start analyzing data, firstly you need to load all data from DataSource API: